daanishraj/felix-take-home-challenge/submission.md

   It might make sense to extend this so that the property manager can also see a list of **apartments** where rent is still due.

 - **Performance optimization:**
-  If we expect the property manager to query late tenants very often, we could consider adding an **index** to the relevant field for faster lookups.
+  If we expect the property manager to query late tenants very often, we could consider adding an **index** to the `isRentLate` field for faster lookups.